nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 23-Sept-2022

+Back to React!
+Some key takeaways when developing a site that requires some initial processing to display a page:

+- Create purely functional Components (code snippet 'rfc' in VSCode) to do highly focused bits of work.
+- Rely on those to get the results you need *prior to the return() statement* in your main Component's `render() {}` function.
+- Pay attention to the data schema.
+If data is imported and there are data fields you don't need, then don't include them.
+Use `map()` or `filter()` function to get what you *do need*.
+- Passing data as props is one thing, but learn how to pass style information as props so that style can be managed by parent and grand-parent components as needed.

+On another topic, some of my Code Fellows student-friends are at their 401-level finals week.
+I won't be able to see it live but I'm looking forward to seeing a video of what they did!

 ## Thursday 22-Sept-2022

 Worked on React again.
 Had some difficulty figuring out how to pull-in data, process it, and then set it into state.
 When setting State the Component reloads, causing timing issues.
 I should have been concentrating on passing functions as props anyway (that was more the goal), and handling the input data properly to begin with.
 In a future revision of this project, there will be a back-end API server that will manage gathering the correct data, processing it, and returning a data set that can then be set into State.